Creature mark

 Color and typeface

 While exploring potential typefaces, I wanted to find one that encapsulated the independent feeling of the penguin while also providing an aesthetic similar to its tropical island roots.
-For color, I was inspired by late 20th century punk rock design, specifically the british band Sex Pistols.
+For color, I was inspired by 20th century punk rock design, specifically the british band Sex Pistols.

 FINAL PRODUCTS